Probation Period Calculator

 What Happens After Probation?

 Upon successful completion of the probation period, employees typically transition to confirmed or permanent status.
 This change often comes with several benefits: a longer notice period (providing greater job security), eligibility for full benefits such as health insurance and retirement contributions, potential salary increments or bonuses, and access to internal transfer or promotion opportunities.
 In many organizations, the manager conducts a formal probation review meeting to communicate the confirmation decision.
-It is a good practice to proactively ask your manager or HR about the probation review timeline as your end date approaches.
+It is a good practice to proactively ask your manager or HR about the probation review timeline as your end date approaches — once confirmed, use our Notice Period Calculator to plan future exits or our Last Working Day Calculator if you decide to leave.

 Can Probation Be Extended?